annapamma/vue-heatmap-tutorial/README.md

 </div>
 ```

 An `apexchart` component has at least 3 properties: `type`, `options`, and `series`.
 The `type` property lets you specify what kind of visualization you would like, such as a heatmap, bar graph, etc. Do you see the colon (`:`) before `options` and `series`?
-That means these properties will be assigned with JavaScript.
+That means these properties will be assigned with JavaScript from your Vue application data.

 # Working with data